andgineer/allure-report/README.md

 All specified in action input folders could do not exist, they will be created if needed.

-In output `REPORTS_SITE` will be folder to publish on the `reports-site-path` in your website.
-This is subfolder `reports-site-path` of the `website`, or `reports-site` if it was specified.

 ## Development

 To create/activate a virtual environment (note the space between the two dots):